Center for Media and Democracy: Characterization

 The New York Times referred to CMD as a watchdog organization.
 The Washington Post described CMD as "a liberal organization that tracks the use of public relations by corporations and politicians."
 A May 2012 article in Isthmus, an alternative weekly newspaper based in Madison, Wisconsin, referred to CMD as an "activist group".
 A Milwaukee Journal Sentinel political columnist referred to CMD as "left-wing" and "liberal".
 CMD was referred to as "uber-liberal" by the conservative news website Watchdog.org.
 CMD has been referred to as a "liberal advocacy group" by The Des Moines Register, the St. Louis Post-Dispatch, the Wisconsin State Journal, and the La Crosse Tribune.

 CMD disputes the characterization of "liberal" and describes itself as an "investigative watchdog".

 Online projects

 ExposedbyCMD

-ExposedbyCMD is CMD's investigative reporting website.
+ExposedbyCMD is CMD's investigative journalism website, taking the place of PR Watch, which has been archived.

 ALEC Exposed

 CMD hosts the ALEC Exposed website, which is a wiki focusing on the American Legislative Exchange Council and the political activities of the Koch brothers.
 The "ALEC Exposed" project was featured in the 2012 Bill Moyers documentary film, United States of ALEC.